openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 --- abstract

-This Shared Signals and Events (SSE) Framework enables sharing of signals and events between cooperating peers.
+This Shared Signals Framework (SSF) enables sharing of signals and events between cooperating peers.
 It enables multiple applications such as Risk Incident Sharing and Coordination (RISC) and the Continuous Access Evaluation Profile ({{CAEP}})

 This specification defines:

-* A profile for IETF Security Events (https://datatracker.ietf.org/wg/secevent/about/)
+* A profile for Security Events Tokens {{RFC8417}}
 * Subject Principals
-* Subject Claims in SSE Events
+* Subject Claims in SSF Events
 * Event Types
 * Event Properties
 * Configuration information and discovery method for Transmitters